helionmusic/rhinobot_heroku/.github/ISSUE_TEMPLATE/bot-not-working.md

 **Tried updating the dependencies?** <!-- Most of the time, updating them should make the bot work again.
 Follow the instructions in the readme to update them. -->
 - [ ] Yes, they are up to date.
+- [ ] Not applicable for this issue.

 **Bot version** <!-- Please let us know the release version of the bot you are using. -->